 - Process Cost: The cost incurred on performing different operations in a streamlined production process is termed as a process cost.
 By dividing the total cost of a process with the number of units produced, we can derive the process cost of a single unit or product.

 - Operation Cost: The cost involved in a particular business function contributing to the production process is known as operation cost.
 It helps in regulating the mechanism of business activities by monitoring the cost incurred on each business operation.

-- Operating Cost: Operating cost refers to the day to day expenses incurred by an organisation to ensure uninterrupted functioning of the business is known as operating cost.
+- Operating Cost: Operating cost refers to the day to day expenses incurred by an organisation to ensure uninterrupted functioning of the business is known as an operating cost.

 - Contract Cost: The cost of entering into a contract with a buyer or seller by mutually agreeing to the terms and conditions so mentioned is called a contract cost.
-It includes bidding contract, price escalation contract, tenders, etc.
+It includes a bidding contract, price escalation contract, tenders, etc.